 NCA’s nurse care coordinators support families after discharge and before the baby’s first appointment with a pediatrician.
 For instance, they contact parents with test results and connect them with specialists as requested by the NCA physician.
 This eases the transition from the hospital and ensures continuity of care.

 Neonatologists and pediatricians with Newborn Care Associates also care for babies admitted to the Cincinnati area’s Level II newborn intensive care units.
 These units are designed for newborns requiring extra medical attention after birth, providing them with the care they need, such as oxygen therapy and antibiotic therapy.

-Babies with more serious problems, such as those born before 32 weeks’ gestation and those requiring surgery or extended time on the ventilator, are admitted to one of the city’s Level III newborn intensive care units.
-These units, which provide the most advanced medical care available, are located at Good Samaritan Hospital, University of Cincinnati Medical Center and Cincinnati Children’s Hospital Medical Center.
+Babies with more serious problems, such as those born before 32 weeks’ gestation and those requiring surgery or extended time on the ventilator, are admitted to Good Samaritan Hospital, University of Cincinnati Medical Center or Cincinnati Children’s Hospital Medical Center.
 They are staffed by Cincinnati Children's neonatologists, who are specially trained to take care of these babies’ needs.

 The Perinatal Institute partners with local physicians to help lower infant mortality rates and ensure that newborns receive the best care possible.
 This involves hosting Neonatology Grand Rounds to discuss specific topics of interest, communicating with community physicians about issues such as safe car seat usage and helping local birthing hospitals continually improve their standard of care.
 After in-depth review of the available literature, our physicians also write and distribute position papers regarding topics of interest to pediatricians and family practitioners, from drug safety to disease prevention.